-If you know you have some gambling winnings from an entity and you haven’t yet received a W-2G from that company, the first thing to do is contact that entity.
+If you know you have some gambling winnings you haven’t yet received a W-2G from that company, the first thing to do is contact that entity.
 They might have your address information wrong, for example.
 The gaming companies are well aware of their responsibility to get this form to you.
 If it’s early February and you’re still waiting, it’s time to take action.

 If that doesn’t work, it doesn’t alleviate your responsibility to report and perhaps pay taxes due on your gambling winnings.
 Even if you never get any W-2G forms, your winnings are still taxable income.